 NOTE: Salmon is done when it turns opaque and feel slightly firm yet tender enough to flake easily with a fork.

-How to make chili lime grilled salmon with Caribbean salsa
+How to make grilled salmon

 Prepare marinade.
 Place all ingredients (except salmon) in a jar, shaking well.
 Pour half of the marinade in a sealable plastic bag and then place salmon in.
 Reserve the remaining marinade in the jar.
 Let salmon sit at room temp for about 20 minutes while marinating.